Listen & Buy

 The Avison Ensemble, Pavlo Beznosiuk (director & violin)

+Following the enormous success of our recordings of Garth's Cello Concertos and Avison's Concerti after Geminiani here is another premiere recording of the finest baroque music.
 Opus 9 was one of Avison's most popular sets of concertos published in his lifetime and shows him at the height of his powers.
-The complete set is recorded here with his final set of published works, the rich and varied opus 10.
-2 CD set on Divine Arts.
+The complete set is recorded here for the first time with his final set of published works, the rich and varied opus 10.
+Even before its official release this recording was chosen by Classic FM as their disc of the week.
+2 CD set on Divine Art.

 ADD TO CART Added...